Computing Results of Inverse Solution

 Inverse Matrix File:

-This one input is mandatory, so give one of the inverse matrix generated here.
+This input is of course mandatory, so give either:

-Cartool will check that inverse matrix is compatible with the other files, and will complain if needed...
+Cartool will check that inverse matrix is compatible A> wiwith the other files, and will complain otherwise...

 Norm

-Only the norm of each dipole will be saved.
+Only the norm of dipoles will be saved.

 Vectorial